-If you're the type of person who is forever misplacing things and find yourself constantly scouring your living room or car for your briefcase or keys, an AirTag or two might make a good investment.
-At $29, they're fairly inexpensive, and you can customize them to your liking.
-With a four-pack running at $99, they do make sense economically as well, so it isn't a big deal to buy a few and attach them to some of the items you need to keep track of the most.
-At this price, with this type of functionality, AirTags are indeed a worthy investment.
-Just make sure you actually attach them to the items that matter the most.
+Despite the security concerns over AirTags and because of Apple's continual monitoring, including policy and software updates, if you're the type of person who is forever misplacing things or you just want to keep track of your briefcase or keys, an AirTag or two might make a good investment.
+With a four-pack running at $99 and a single tag selling for $29, they make sense economically as well, so it isn't a big deal to buy a few and attach them to some of the items you need to keep track of the most.